mabelticketing/mabel/deployment.md

         ...

 Restart nginx as before (`sudo service nginx restart`) and now when you browse to http://staging.emmajuneevent.com your browser should present you with a login dialog.
 Success!

+Note that we still have a small problem - if we're using basic auth headers to protect the overall site, we can't also use them as part of our login flow.
+Mabel uses this for alumni login, so the net effect is that you can't test alumni login with a protected site.